tsworman/flask-oauthlib-client/README.md

 ## Python Oauth Client/Provider Project
 This is part 1 of 4 of my project examples showing functional FLASK/Python Oauth usage.
-This is an attemp to undo the damage/frustration done by crappy documentation and complete tricky bits which are often omitted or left to be implemented later in tutorials.
+This is an attemp to undo the damage/frustration done by crappy documentation.
+Along the way we've completed 'tricky bits' and 'exercise left to reader' that I've found in many 'tutorials'

 ### Four projects
 * Flask_oauthLib-client - This project.